BuwanekaH/BuwanekaH/README.md

 # Hi, I'm Buwaneka
 <a href="https://www.linkedin.com/in/buwaneka-hettiarachchi/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

-I am a recent graduate with a profound interest in technology and a dedication to solving complex problems.
+Welcome to my GitHub!
+I’m a recent graduate in the Information Technology field with a specialization in Cybersecurity, and I’m passionate about securing systems, analyzing threats, and building resilient digital environments.

 ## Objective
 [Provide Objective - Remove this afterwards]]